sankeysoft/nmea_dashboard/assets/help_ui_settings.md

 * **Heading font**: The font to use for displaying the cell names and units.
   Select from one of the standard fonts included with the app.

+* **Dark theme**: When enabled (the default), day mode is light text on a dark background.
+When disabled, day mode is dark text on a light background.
+Night mode is always red text on a dark background.

 * **Save**: Save the changes and close the form.
 Alternatively tap the back arrow (at the top left) to close the form without saving changes.